 State law and University policy prohibit gambling in University housing.

-Guests must comply with University guidelines and Apartment Life housing policies.
+Guests must comply with University guidelines and University Housing policies.
 Failure to comply with all of the above may result in immediate termination of the request for the Visitor/ Partner Registration form.
 Residents are fully responsible for their guests and their behavior.

 Residents are responsible for the keys or keyless entry devices called a prox key issued to them by the University.
 Students are not permitted to give their keys to any individual except for a University representative acting in the scope of their responsibility.